-The Department for Migration and Globalisation is inviting a highly motivated and committed short-term research fellow from 1 September 2022, or soon thereafter, until 31 December 2022 for preparing a PhD research proposal related to two existing FWF-funded research projects.
-The two successful visiting fellows will be supported in acquiring funding for pursuing a PhD in Migration Studies at the University for Continuing Education Krems starting at the latest in autumn 2023, preferably before.
+The Department for Migration and Globalisation is inviting a highly motivated and committed short-term research fellow from May 15th to September 15th 2023, for preparing a PhD research proposal related to an existing FWF-funded research project.
+The successful visiting fellow will be supported in acquiring funding for pursuing a PhD in Migration Studies at the University for Continuing Education Krems starting at the latest in September 2024, preferably before.

-Selected research fellows will receive reimbursement of travel and cost of stay up to maximum 2000 EUR; beyond this amount, fellows need to provide for themselves during the three-month stay at the University for Continuing Education Krems.
+The selected research fellow will receive reimbursement of travel and cost of stay up to maximum 2000 EUR; beyond this amount, fellows need to provide for themselves during the four-month stay at the University for Continuing Education Krems.
 The fellowship can be partly done in a hybrid format if needed.

-If the PhD proposal development and funding application are successful, candidates will receive a fixed term employment contract for three years to complete a PhD in Migration Studies, enrolling into the PhD programme in Migration Studies at the University for Continuing Education Krems at the latest by autumn 2023.
+If the PhD proposal development and funding application are successful, the candidate will receive a fixed term employment contract for three years to complete a PhD in Migration Studies, enrolling into the PhD programme in Migration Studies at the University for Continuing Education Krems at the latest by September 2024.

 We value diversity and welcome all applications – regardless of gender, nationality, ethnicity, social origin, religion/belief, disability, age and sexual orientation and identity.
 Applicants with a migration and displacement background are strongly encouraged to apply.